 Goldman JD, Wang K, Roltgen K, et al. Reinfection with SARS-CoV-2 and Failure of Humoral Immunity: a case report. medRxiv.
 2020 Sep 25:2020.09.22.20192443.
 PubMed: https://pubmed.gov/32995830.
 Full-text: https://doi.org/10.1101/2020.09.22.20192443

 The authors describe a care-home resident in their sixties with two distinct episodes of symptomatic COVID-19 separated by 144 days.
 After the second infection, the patient produced only low levels of antibodies which decreased over time.
-The authors hope getting near to the point where we understand the correlates of humoral immunity required to prevent reinfection.
-Attention: This paper has not yet been peer reviewed.
+The authors hope to get near the point where we understand the correlates of humoral immunity required to prevent reinfection.
+Note: This paper has not yet been peer reviewed.

 Hewitt JA, Lutz C, Florence WC, et al. on behalf of the ACTIV Preclinical Working Group.
 ACTIVating Resources for the COVID-19 Pandemic: In vivo Models for Vaccines and Therapeutics.
 Cell Host Microbe 2020, published 1 October.
 Full-text: https://doi.org/10.1016/j.chom.2020.09.016